Defying boundaries at the verge of utopia

 In late 1960’s Italy, Archizoom’s No-Stop City (1962-72) and Superstudio’s The

-The boundaries between conceptual and installation based art and architecture continue to blur.
-Have each challenged our preconceptions of what architecture can and should be.
+The boundaries between conceptual and installation-based art and architecture continue to blur.
+Has each challenged our preconceptions of what architecture can and should be?
 Architects must continue to reclaim the city, even if it is only on paper.
 But, when computer-aided design can lead to an obsession with formal complexity at the expense of an engagement with society, what constitutes the truly radical?

 “Unlike utopias of the past, present ones are almost all immediately achievable.” — Michael Rogon, 1960

 Today, our priority is no longer to improve human society but to save the planet from human society.
 Changes to be made to the social system are more remedial than systemic: reducing air pollution and carbon footprints, recycling, refitting, redesign, and the like.
 Adaptivity is the keyword.
 But who can argue with the goal, and since the very word socialism has become an insult, who would dare to?

 This idea is certainly reinforced by the ubiquity of information.
 The instant accessibility from anywhere of information about anything seems in itself a utopian achievement.
 Information has been radically democratized and with it comes a belief that knowledge has, too.
 One can say that Information is the ideal capitalist product.
 Then we come to architects themselves.
 Let us concentrate on avant-garde architects who have some visible profile, we don’t find work that envisions a social world widely improved by architecture.

 Have we reached the end of utopia as well as the end of history?